euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 local area with the great circle distance between the entry and exit point of the same area.
-Such a measurement would not take into consideration the network perspective, as can be seen in the (extreme, for illustration purposes) example of the Figure {@fig:local-efficiency}.
+Such a measurement would not take into consideration the network perspective, as can be seen in the (extreme, for illustration purposes) example of the Figure 4.

-{% figure caption:"A case of perfect local efficiency with no network contribution" class:"img-responsive center-block" %}
+{% figure caption:"Figure 4: A case of perfect local efficiency with no network contribution" class:"img-responsive center-block" %}
-{% img hfe-04.png magick:resize:480x480 alt:'A case of perfect local efficiency with no network contribution]' %}
+{% img hfe-04.png magick:resize:480x480 alt:'Figure 4: A case of perfect local efficiency with no network contribution]' %}
 {% endfigure %}